lastebil/Sahli/README.md

  * tl;dr wtf omg how duz thz wrk omg wtf

 1. Place the important files (.js, .css, .html, .sahli) on a webserver or local directory.
 2. Put your ansi and ascii files on the webserver / local directory.
-3. Edit the 'list.sahli' file (it's json) to have the proper filenames.
-  * yes an editor is coming for the standalone
-  * for the integrated-with-partymeister version, partymeister will do the sorting/listgen and you will take the generated 'pack' and ... do something.
-  I'll write that code at some point after we work out the details.
-4. If you want edit other stuff too, like the descriptions
+(Or unpack your colly, etc...)
+3. Fire up the editor and set up the .sahli file.
+ Alternately, edit it as JSON.
+(Just be sure it's 100% correct or your show won't go like you planned.)
 5. Open the index file in your browser.
-Something like http://localhost/somewhere/sahli/index.html or if it's on the web, then: http://www.example.com/ansiasciicompo/sahli/index.html
+Something like http://localhost/somewhere/sahli/index.html
+  ** or if it's on the web, then:
+    http://www.example.com/ansiasciicompo/sahli/index.html
 6. When it says things are loaded, hit 'space' - OR ? or h ? and h are "help"
 7. Everything is done by keys.
-8. Ok on a tablet tap corners and stuff, cuz no keys.
+8. On a tablet tap corners and stuff, cuz no keys.

 - Great so yeah why is it 'Sahli'